siangernlow/tp/docs/UserGuide.md

     * Editing data: `edit`
     * Finding data: `find`
     * Listing data: `list`
+    * Generating people in contact with an infected person: `generatePeople`
+    * Generating locations an infected person has been to: `generateLocations`
     * Viewing help: `help`
 * Command Summary
 --------------------------------------------------------------------------------------------------------------------